 6. How to build a no code programmatic SEO website

 Now on to the fun part!
 Before building, I suggest mapping out the pages you would like to dynamically create and the data fields that will make up your content.
 To simplify things, it helps to create 1:1 relationship between your CMS collections and database tables.
-To help illustrate this how to guide, Breweries Nearby was nice enough allow us to use screenshots of their setup.
+To help illustrate this how to guide, below are a few screenshots of my setup for Breweries Nearby.

 Build Frontend In Webflow